wp-plugins/memberfindme/readme.txt

 1. Install the MemberFindMe plugin via the WordPress.org plugin directory or upload it to your plugins directory.
 1. Activate the plugin
 1. Under 'Settings' -> 'MemberFindMe', enter your MemberFindMe organization key
-1. To enable Facebook share button, enter the Facebook API key for your website

 == Frequently Asked Questions ==